Planning-Inspectorate/data-model/docs/appeal-document.md

 ## publishedDocumentURI

-The location of the published document, will be null if published status is false
+The location of the published document, will be null if the datePublished is not set

 `publishedDocumentURI`